-The appellation (also Bourg or Bourgeais) of the Bordeaux wine region, named after the town of the same name, is located on the right bank of the Gironde estuary.
-From here, Bordeaux wines were exported to other countries very early on, but the area has always been called the "little brother" of the Médoc to the west.
-The vineyards cover almost 4,000 hectares of vines on mostly clayey limestone soils in 15 communes of the Gironde département.
-A special feature is that, unlike other areas in Bordeaux, the area is largely free of frost and hail.
-To 98%, strong, long-lasting red wines with often dominating Merlot (up to 80% in some Châteaux) are pressed, which are mostly aged in barriques.
+The appellation named after the town of the same name (also Bourg or Bourgeais) is located on the right bank of the Gironde estuary in the French wine-growing region of Bordeaux.
+Bordeaux wines were exported from here to other countries very early on, but the area has always been referred to rather disparagingly as the "little brother" of the Médoc opposite to the west.
+The vineyards cover almost 4,000 hectares of vines on mostly clayey limestone soils in 15 communes of the Gironde department.
+A special feature is that, unlike other areas in Bordeaux, the area is largely frost- and hail-free.
+98% of the wines are powerful, long-lasting reds, often dominated by Merlot (up to 80% in some châteaux ), which are mostly matured in barriques.

 wein.plus is a handy, efficient guide to a quick overview of the colourful world of wines, winegrowers and grape varieties.
 In Wine lexicon, the most comprehensive of its kind in the world, you will find around 26,000 keywords on the subject of grape varieties, wineries, wine-growing regions and much more.Roman Horvath MW